biosustain/dsp_nf-msdap/README.md

 # nf_ms-dap
-Nextflow pipeline for MS-DAP, a downstream pipeline to generate statistical reports for MS data
+Nextflow pipeline for MS-DAP, a downstream pipeline to generate statistical PDF reports for MS data